masum184e/handbook/database/database-design.md

 **Example: Teacher & Course**

 - A `Course` exists independently of a teacher.
-- Each course has its own `Course_ID` as a primary key.
+- Each course has its own `course_id` as a primary key.
-- But we add `Teacher_ID` as a foreign key to show who teaches it.
+- But we add `teacher_id` as a foreign key to show who teaches it.

 **ER Representation:**